RNAS Yeovilton (HMS Heron)

-Royal Naval Air Station Yeovilton, commonly referred to as RNAS Yeovilton, (IATA: YEO, ICAO: EGDY) (HMS Heron) is a military airbase of the Royal Navy, sited a few miles north of Yeovil, in the English county of Somerset.
-It is one of two active Fleet Air Arm bases, the other being RNAS Culdrose).
+Royal Naval Air Station Yeovilton, commonly referred to as RNAS Yeovilton, (IATA: YEO, ICAO: EGDY) (HMS Heron) is an airbase of the Royal Navy, sited a few miles north of Yeovil, in the English county of Somerset.
+It is one of two active Fleet Air Arm bases, the other being RNAS Culdrose.
 RNAS Yeovilton is currently home to the Royal Navy Wildcat HMA2, along with Army Air Corps Wildcat AH1 helicopters, as well as the Royal Navy's Commando Helicopter Force Merlin HCi3/4/4A and Wildcat AH1 helicopters.

 The site consists of 1000 acre of airfield sites, plus ranges and minor estates.
 Royal Naval Air Station (RNAS) Yeovilton is a large multi-role air station, with an annual budget of some £61 million.
-The airfield is also home to the Fleet Air Arm Museum, and the station hosts an annual Air Day in July.
+The airfield is also home to the Fleet Air Arm Museum, and until 2019 the station hosted an annual Air Day in July.

 History

 In 1938, the potential of the land at Yeovilton for use as an airfield was spotted by Westland Aircraft's chief test pilot Harald Penrose, and an offer was made to buy the land.
 The owners, however, the Ecclesiastical Commissioners of the Church of England, refused to sell it.
 In 1939, the Admiralty Air Division commandeered 417 acre of the land, and work began on the construction of the site.
 The runways being completed in 1941, despite problems with poor drainage.
 A main runway of 3645 ft and three subsidiary runways each of 3000 ft had been constructed.